Pre-owned Odyssey and Rented Rooms / Lawrence F. Rhu

 107 pages, ISBN: 978-1-964277-01-1, $15 (+ shipping)

-An Advance Sale Discount price of $9 (+ shipping) is available HERE prior to press time.
-This price is not available anywhere else or by check.
-The check price is $13/book (which includes shipping & sales tax) and should be sent to: Main Street Rag, 4416 Shea Lane, Mint Hill, NC 28227.
+The Advance Sale Discount price on this title has expired.
+For those who prefer to pay by check, the price is $19/book (which includes shipping & sales tax) and should be sent to: Main Street Rag, 4416 Shea Lane, Mint Hill, NC 28227.

 PLEASE NOTE: Ordering in advance of the release date entitles the buyer to a discount.
 It does not mean the book will ship before the date posted above and the price only applies to copies ordered through the Main Street Rag Online Bookstore.